Thibzzz/chat-gpt-boilerplate/Readme.md

 Set a pre-defined outcome and try to reach only via OpenAI queries, your ability to break down a problem clearly will be thoroughly tested.

 So AI won't replace you as a coder 'yet' because It can't tell you (or "a customer") that you/he suck(s) at explaining things, in a gentle fashion, and groom you/him into giving out a good brief / User story that can be implemented into a software solution.

+## Possible next step from boilerplate.

+* It could easily become opinionated and do a better job at target a coding environment.
+Exemple : answer this in a python context, make this program for nodejs, make a function that runs in a browser environment...
+* It could start multiple "User story quality" games that evaluates a player's ability to write prompt intelligible to AI.
+It's like training humans to use AI instead of training AIs to understand humans in a way.
+* It must simplify mangement of layered queries that depend up on each other to build a solution.
+If a solution is a set of commands, then the state management of this set must be solved by this boilerplate.
+You must be able to do CRUD operations on each sucessive commands without breaking the house of cards.
+* We could build a UI in the browser (nodemon / docker ?).
+* We could build a native UI (Electron ? / Flutter ? / Deno ?)